jjlee0802cu/Tumor-Detect/README.md

-Tumor Detect
+Tumor Detection AI
 ===
-During the summer of 2015, I interned at Medical Image Research Inc. and I created a tumor detection and volumetric measurement tool that works with DICOM files.
-After receiving the sample MRI images and data from the University of Illinois at Chicago, I developed an algorithm to aid doctors in tumor detection and the diagnosis of cancers.
+During the summer of 2015, I interned as a software engineer at Medical Image Research Inc. and created a tumor detection AI.
+The AI primarily utilizes edge detection and image segmentation techniques in order indentify tumor growths within MRI images.
+Specifically, the AI is tailored to perform optimally on brain MRI images.
+Furthermore, the AI reconstructs tumors in 3-Dimensions through the image segmentation of several MRI images and identifies the approximate volume of said tumor.

+The applications are self-explanitory: to aid doctors and radiologists in tumor detection and to provide them with vital information regarding the diagnosis of cancers.

 ### Instructions: ###